-Heat - Cool - Fan only - Auto selection
+New Feature with V1.3: Heat - Cool - Fan only - Auto selection

 Press OPTION > 2 sec.
-SEL and current time displayed Press UP/DOWN

-Until small digits display H-C: Press OPTION

-Currently active Heat or Cool optional with fan symbol or Auto are displayed: Press OPTION again to toggle Heating only, cooling only, fan only in heating mode or cooling mode or auto in the following order:

-Auto: heating and cooling change automatically based on demand.
+SEL and current time displayed Press UP/DOWN Until small digits display H-C: Press OPTION Currently active Heat or Cool optional with fan symbol or Auto are displayed: Press OPTION again to toggle Heating only, cooling only, fan only in heating mode or cooling mode or auto in the following order: Auto: heating and cooling change automatically based on demand.
 This must be setup with FU3.
 Heat: Heating only.
 The controller stays in heating mode and will not switch to cooling.
-Heat & Fan: The controller is in fan only mode.
-The fan will activate based on heating sequence.
+Heat & Fan: The controller stays in cooling mode and will not switch to heating sequence.
 Cool: Cooling only.
 The controller stays in cooling mode and will not switch to heating.
 Cool & Fan: The controller is in fan only mode.
 The fan will activate based on cooling sequence.

-Display of in- and output states
+H-C SEL ☀ ✤ ★ Display of in- and output states